pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 1.6.2
+* Fix compatibility issues with JavaScript optimization plugins
+* Fix tracking issue if JavaScript tracking is disabled

 ### 1.6.1
 * Scaled datapoint size to number of records in dashboard widget to improve legibility